 Further, steel can withstand corrosion and rust and is treated with extensive heat to improve its bullet resistance.

-However, normal cars are usually made of stainless steel and do not combat processes that make them a bullet-proof vehicles.
+However, normal cars are usually made of stainless steel and do not combat processes that make them bullet-proof vehicle.

 Glass

-Also, the type of glass used in normal cars is quite different from the ballistic glass used in armored vehicles.
+Also, the type of glass used in normal cars differs from the ballistic glass used in armored vehicles.
 The window glass of an armored car is made of different layers of polycarbonate substrate and lead glass.
-The kind of raw materials used in a glass of these cars makes them resistant to ballistic threats.
+The raw materials used in the mirror of these cars make them resistant to ballistic threats.

 Sleek design and safety are the main aspects given due consideration while designing an armored car.
 The design and structure of the armored vehicles are made of hardened steel so as not to compromise with its ballistic candor.
 The thickness levels of steel used generally vary with the required resistance levels.

-Further, the bumpers used in armored cars are designed well to run on flat tires, making the car rid of obstructions that come in its ways.
+Further, the bumpers used in armored cars are designed well to run on flat tires, making the vehicle rid of obstructions that come in its way.
 However, these design features are not commonly found in normal cars.

-In addition to design and manufacturing, other key aspects such as the angles of the windshield, laminated glass, the tires, and bumpers should also be given due importance.
+In addition to design and manufacturing, other key aspects, such as the windshield angles, laminated glass, tires, and bumpers, should also be given due importance.

-The windshield elevation at a 45-degree angle helps in deflection by lowering down the wind resistance.
+The windshield elevation at a 45-degree angle helps deflect by lowering the wind resistance.
 The tires of armored cars differ in their ability to run on flat and deflated lands.
-Unlike normal cars, the bumpers of armored cars are made of steel that can be either used as a roadblock or be pushed away with a jerk.
+Unlike normal cars, the bumpers of armored vehicles are made of steel that can be either used as a roadblock or pushed away with a jerk.

-In comparison to normal cars, armored cars are extensively different and offer the highest levels of ballistic protection.
-They are so designed to protect the occupants from mishaps, attacks, and assaults.
+Compared to normal cars, armored cars are extensively different and offer the highest levels of ballistic protection.
+They are designed to protect the occupants from mishaps, attacks, and assaults.